timetoleafs/radiodelay4bowen/index.md

 	Sound will stop coming from your speakers.
 DON'T WORRY.
 This is part of the magic.

-If you want listen to the intermission through the TV broadcast instead of the radio or when the game is done, just switch the audio input like you did in section 3 & 4 back to it's original settings.
+If you want listen to the intermission from the TV broadcast instead of the radio or when the game is done, just switch the audio input like you did in section 3 & 4 back to it's original settings.
 Follow section 3 & 4 again when intermission is done.

 **Part Three:**